sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 The `end` method is of vital importance.
 The response could be sent to client only if we call this method.

 Back to the `handleGetTodo` method.
 If the parameter is okay, we could fetch the todo object by `todoId` from Redis.
-Here we use `hget` operation (3), which means get an entry by key from the hash table.
+Here we use `hget` operation (3), which means get an entry by key from the map.
 Let's see the signature of `hget` method:

 ```java
 RedisClient hget(String key, String field, Handler<AsyncResult<String>> handler);
 ```

-The first parameter `key` is the name(key) of the hash table.
+The first parameter `key` is the name(key) of the map.
 The second parameter `field` is the key of the data.
 The third parameter is a handler that handles the result when action has been done.
 In the handler, first we should check if the action is successful.
 If not, the server should send a `503 Service Unavailable` error response to the client.
 If done, we could get the result.
 If the result is `null`, that indicates there is no todo object matches the `todoId` so we should return `404 Not Found` status.
 If the result is valid, we could write it to response by `end` method (4).
 Notice our REST API returns JSON data, so we set `content-type` header as JSON type.

 The logic of `handleGetAll` is similar to `handleGetTodo`, but the implementation has some difference: